m59peacemaker/web-broadcasting-reference/app/notes.md

 Tracks from `mediaStreamDestination.stream` are dependent upon the tracks in the sources that are connected to the destination (as you would expect).

-Accessing multiple audio input devices at once seems to be work.
+Accessing multiple audio input devices at once seems to work everywhere.

 Accessing a video input while there is an active track for a different video input does not work on mobile.
 Unsure on desktop and unable to test due to only posessing one desktop webcam for now.
 From what I hear, this should work on desktop, and it technically works on mobile, but most hardware is unable to deliver both at once and results in an error.
+There are several android phones where this should work.

+It would be really sweet to live broadcast 360 video with something like Essential Phone.